 In addition, the spring ligament is tightened during this operation and bony procedures (osteotomy with internal fixation), are used to reposition the heel bone to further support the arch of the foot.
 This is done by minimally invasive means.

-Any surgical or invasive procedure carries risks.
 The information provided here is for general educational purposes only.
 Please contact Mr Goldbloom's rooms to discuss if surgery is appropriate for your situation.